Tracardi/tracardi-api/manual/en/docs/integration/js-integration.md

 # Web page JS integrations

-## Connecting the script and configuration
+## Connecting and configuring the script

 Tracardi comes with Javascript snippet that integrates any webpage with Tracardi.
 In order to use it you must paste it in your web page header.